"Port of Piraeus – a must read for every cruiser wishing to get from Piraeus to Athens when docked in Piraeus Greece!"

 If your cruise director doesn’t know which terminal you will be docked at in Athens, you can always go to the purses desk/reception and they can find it out for you by calling the ship bridge.

-1) TERMINAL A – You will see this terminal on the map by the yellow E11 mark.
-This terminal is right by the main cruise terminal building where you will find a duty free shop (which you can shop in before your return back to the ship), a café with wi-fi internet service and a couple of small souvenir shops.
+1) TERMINAL A – This terminal is right by the main cruise terminal building where you will find a duty-free shop (which you can shop in before your return back to the ship), a café with Wi-Fi internet service and a couple of small souvenir shops.

 As you walk outside the terminal you will be swarmed with taxi drivers, but before you take a taxi to Athens read our taxi in Athens tips here.

-If you are on one of the cruise ship organized Athens tours, your shore excursion staff will walk you to the buses parked in front of the terminal A.
+If you are on one of the cruise ship-organized Athens tours, your shore excursion staff will walk you to the excursion buses parked in front of terminal A.

-Terminal A is much closer to the Piraeus metro station and should be your departure point towards it even if you are docked at the Terminal B. We’ll explain how to get from the Terminal B to the Terminal A in the text below.
+Terminal A is much closer to the Piraeus metro station and should be your departure point towards it even if you are docked at Terminal B or C. I’ll explain how to get from Terminal B and C to Terminal A in the text below.

-That’s why, if you will be walking to Piraeus train station, you want to get to the Terminal A first.
-You can do that by taking one of the free cruise port buses that will depart from in front of your cruise ship approx. every 10-15 minutes.
+You can do that by taking one of the free cruise port shuttle buses that will depart from in front of your cruise ship approx. every 10-15 minutes.